-With respect to our setting for neutral geometry, this means that the Standard Ruler Postulate should be replaced by a Circular Ruler Postulate which states that every line is in 1 - 1 distance - preserving correspondence with a standard circle of some fixed positive radius (i.e., the radius a is the same for every line); in analogy with our earlier discussion of hyperbolic geometry, the square a^2 of this radius can be viewed as a "curvature constant."
+With respect to our setting for neutral geometry, this means that the standard Ruler Postulate should be replaced by a Circular Ruler Postulate which states that every line is in 1-1 distance - preserving correspondence with a standard circle of some fixed positive radius (i.e., the radius a is the same for every line); in analogy with our earlier discussion of hyperbolic geometry, the square a^2 of this radius can be viewed as a "curvature constant."
 If we adopt such a Circular Ruler Postulate, then we must also modify the entire discussion of order and separation.
 One easy way to see this is to observe that there is no reasonable notion of betweenness for three points on a circle.
 However, there is a decent substitute, for if we are given four points A, B, C, D on a circle then there is an obvious concept of separation for these points.
+Specifically, we can say that A and B separate C and D if each of the two arcs determined by A and B contains exactly one of the points C and D.